 - Processing is necessary for carrying out obligations under employment, social security or social protection law.

 - Processing of special category information (such as information about religious beliefs) may be carried out by a not-for-profit body with a political, philosophical, religious or trade union aim provided that the processing relates only to members or former members (or those who have regular contact with it in connection with those purposes); and provided there is no disclosure to a third party without consent.

 - If we request your criminal records data, it is usually because we have a legal obligation to do this due to the type of role you fulfil.
 This is set out in the Data Protection Act 2018 and the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975.
 If your role is not eligible for a standard or enhanced DBS check, we may still request a basic DBS check and ask about any unspent convictions or conditional cautions.
 This is a legitimate interest as an employer or provider of voluntary services.

 How do we process your personal data?

 - Clitheroe Community Church complies with its obligations under the GDPR by keeping personal data up to date; by storing and destroying it securely; by not collecting or retaining excessive amounts of data; by protecting personal data from loss, misuse, unauthorised access and disclosure and by ensuring that appropriate technical measures are in place to protect personal data.
 We provide guidance on this in our data protection policy and procedures.

-- We collect personal data face to face and via telephone, email, post and paper/electronic forms.
+- We collect personal data face to face and via phone, paper and digital communications.
 We may collect data from third parties, such as referees when you apply for a role with us.